 Negative Adjectives Start With L

-Not all “L” adjectives are positive.
+Not all L adjectives are positive.
 Some describe negative traits, emotions, or situations.
-These words help express dissatisfaction, frustration, or difficulties in an accurate way.
+These words help express dissatisfaction, frustration, or difficulties in a clear and accurate way.

 - Lazy